CarolinCode/github-upload/README.md

-# project-responsive-tea-cozy
+# Website of Tea Cozy

+This real-word project was dedicated to create a responsive website of a tea shop.
 I built this project as part of the CodeCademy course.
-This real-word project was dedicated to create a responsive website of a tea shop.